 - Provide a letter of intent that shows that the applicant understands the time commitment of the course

-International students must be at least 18 years of age and have an IELTS score of 5.5 or equivalent.
+International students must be at least 18 years of age.

 If you are applying for the Diploma in Digital Creativity (Foundation Course) you'll need to put together a Basic Portfolio to demonstrate your creative ambitions.
 There are no strict rules about what to include.
 We suggest that you put together 6 - 10 pieces of work that you are especially proud of.
 We encourage the submission of portfolio items that show a wide range of creative talents including, but not limited to, the following:

 - Concepts and ideas that interest you.